vonkanehoffen/wix-style-react/docs/contribution/COMPONENT_GUIDELINES.md

 | Prop Rule | Description |
 |--------|-----------|
 | *dataHook*| Every component should accept a `dataHook` property which is applied as a `data-hook` attribute on the component's root element.
 This attribute is use as a selector in tests.
 A component can extend `WixComponent` in order to be a pure component and have the `dataHook` prop applied automatically.
-| *className* | The convension for allowing styling of the component's root element is by exposing a `className` property.
+| *className* | The convention for allowing styling of the component's root element is by exposing a `className` property.

 ### Props Guidelines